 But as dreams of becoming the next Roger Federer faded, Ohm Poolsawaddi veered towards his next passion: economics.
 He graduated magna cum laude in Economics from New York University and got his Master’s in Business Administration from Columbia University.

 From there on, Ohm Poolsawaddi took the logical career path of working in banking.
 Ohm spent the next five years as an investment banker at Citigroup in New York.
 He advised multinational corporations, such as Apple and ExxonMobil, and institutional clients to manage their risk exposures.

 But despite the rewards, a career in finance wasn’t what he wanted.
 Ohm Poolsawaddi aspired to give something back to his community in Thailand.
-In 2016, he returned home with plans to open a high-end health and wellness centre called The Dawn.
-The centre offers a unique blend of programmes for busy executives and over-stressed entrepreneurs to relax and rejuvenate themselves.
+In 2016, he returned home with plans to open a high-end health and wellness center called The Dawn.
+The center offers a unique blend of programs for busy executives and over-stressed entrepreneurs to relax and rejuvenate themselves.

 Ohm Poolsawaddi, providing high-end wellness treatments to busy executives

 Luxe Digital: Hello Mr Poolsawaddi, thanks for taking the time to talk to us.
 Please tell us more about The Dawn.
 What makes it such a unique proposition in the high-end wellness industry?